Maryland Landlord Tenant Rights

 In cities without rent control, landlords can raise the rent by any amount, as often as they choose, but they cannot increase the rent during the lease term unless the lease agreement allows for it.
 Additionally, landlords cannot increase the rent out of discrimination of state or federally-protected classes or in retaliation.

-Before increasing the rent, landlords must give at least 90 days’ notice to tenants on a year lease and 60 days’ notice to tenants on a month-to-month lease.
-Tenants on a week-to-week lease must be given 21 or 7 days’ notice depending on whether there is an oral or written lease agreement.
+Before increasing the rent, landlords must give at least 90 days’ notice to tenants on a lease longer than a month and 60 days’ notice to tenants on a lease with a term over one week up to one month.
+Tenants on a lease of one week or less must be given 21 or 7 days’ notice depending on whether there is an oral or written lease agreement, respectively.

 Read more